elijahchandra/Project-3/README.md

 ## Project

 Our goal is to represent properties as tokens on the Ethereum blockchain.
-Investors, would be able to join a crowdfund of a real estate and later along the line receive dividends as their property generates income.
+Investors, will be able to join a crowdfund of a real estate and later along the line receive dividends as their property generates income.
 Income could come from rents, appreciation, and many others.
 It will be divided evenly amongst the investors depending on how much Wei or Ether they invest.